 Types of Artificial Intelligence

-There are 4 types of artificial intelligence.
-All four have their own specific functions and approach.
-Here are the 4 types of AI:
+There are four types of artificial intelligence.
+All four have their own specific functions and approaches.
+Here are the four types of AI:

 1. Reactive Machines